Do Temporary Workers Face Higher Wage Markdowns? Evidence from India's Automotive Sector

 and

-Under this normalization, each $\alpha_X$ measures the marginal productivity of input $X$ evaluated at geometric mean levels of inputs, productivity, and prices.
-The normalized productivity terms $\ddot{\omega}^H_{jt}$ and $\ddot{\omega}^L_{jt}$ retain their original demeaned AR(1) dynamics, maintaining the temporal structure of productivity evolution.
+This normalization ensures each $\alpha_X$ measures the marginal returns of input $X$ evaluated at geometric mean levels of inputs, productivity, and prices.
+The normalized productivity terms $\ddot{\omega}^H_{jt}$ and $\ddot{\omega}^L_{jt}$ preserve their original demeaned AR(1) dynamics, maintaining the temporal structure of productivity evolution.